Zen Spot #93 -- Mindfulness, meditation and the Boogie Woogie baby monk February 10, 2018 00:05

 Buddhist monks reach into the abyss while chanting together.
-The return of an echo that was never fog-horned into a canyon happens.
-Better heard with eyes closed, the depth can seem infinite.
-Wondering if the boundless warble has resided within the monks since they were children is reasonable.
+The return of an echo that was never dropped into a canyon.
+Better heard with eyes closed, the depth seems infinite.
+Has the warble since before childhood?

 Toddlers dance.
 Every toddler.
 They can’t help themselves.
 Sometimes to music.
-At other times, to an internal blitz.
+Other times, to an internal blitz.
 At some point though, the blitz fades.
 Study begins.
-Dancing becomes either a decision or a natural outcome of study.
-That is to say, dancing leaves with the learned language of the monk.
+Dancing becomes a decision or a natural outcome of study.
+It leaves with learned language.

 A finish line is reached.